ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/05-implementing-quicksort.md

 partition are greater than all values in the partition.
 Thus, even if Quicksort only gets the values to "nearly" the right locations, the array will be close to sorted.
-This is an ideal situation in which to take advantage of the best-case performance of Insertion Sort.
-The final step is a single call to Insertion Sort to process the entire array, putting the records into final sorted order.
-At what size should we switch to Insertion Sort?
+This is an ideal situation in which to take advantage of the best-case performance of Insertion sort.
+The final step is a single call to Insertion sort to process the entire array, putting the records into final sorted order.
+At what size should we switch to Insertion sort?
 The answer can only be determined by empirical testing, but on modern machines the answer is probably somewhere between 10 and 100.